Letter From Dr. Roger Freedman, Program Director

 Thank you for your interest in the Clinical Cardiology Electrophysiology Fellowship at the University of Utah.

 Currently we are approved by the ACGME to recruit two dedicated clinical CCEP fellows per year.
 We welcome applications from non-US citizens as well as US citizens.
 Non-US citizens must have a J-1 visa or be a permanent resident of the US.
-Please include a copy of your green card or visa (J-1) when you return the requested application materials listed below.
+We accept applications through ERAS.

 For more information about the cardiovascular medicine division at the University of Utah, please review our website.
-Do not hesitate to contact me or our program coordinator, Missy Grow, for more information about the program.
+Please contact our program coordinator, Melissa (Missy) Grow, for more information about the program.

 I look forward to your application.